Deception Question and Answer

 Question & Answer with the Author

 Tell us a little about yourself.

-I’m the founder of Eternal Perspective Ministries and the author of over thirty books, including Safely Home and six other novels and my nonfiction works The Treasure Principle, The Grace and Truth Paradox, and Heaven.
-My wife Nanci and I are the parents of two married daughters and we have four wonderful grandsons.
-I enjoy hanging out with my family, biking, tennis (I help coach high school boys), research and reading.
+I’m the founder of Eternal Perspective Ministries and the author of over 50 books, including Safely Home and six other novels and my nonfiction works The Treasure Principle, The Grace and Truth Paradox, and Heaven.
+My wife Nanci and I are the parents of two married daughters and we have five wonderful grandsons.
+I enjoy hanging out with my family, biking, tennis, research and reading.

 What was your motivation behind this project?

 Deception had been on my mind, off and on the back burner, for ten years.
 It was fun—but a lot of hard work—to finally write it.
 The many letters I got from those who’d read my previous novels Deadline and Dominion served as a big encouragement to write this semi-sequel.
 It’s really fun to have the end product now, and to feel good about it.
 I’ve enjoyed the encouraging responses.

 What do you hope folks will gain from this project?